Frequently asked questions about data protection

-If we get written permission from parents, can we save their email addresses in our own email system?
+Can we save parent email addresses in our own email system?

 Do I always need consent and/or permissions when I send anything to do with marketing?

-For anything related to digital, eg. email or text - yes you would.
-However if it's hard copy that you're sending through the post - then no you don't.
+For anything related to marketing sent through digital communications, eg email or text - yes you would.
+However, if it's hard copy that you're sending through the post - then no you don't.

-I use a generic information and consent form for activity/event notification at the start of each year to cover events such as visits to the park.
-Can I still do this?
+I send the information and consent for activity/event form at the start of each year to cover multiple small visits eg going to the part.
+Is this allowed?

-You shouldn't do a consent form for the whole year.
+You should not do a consent form for the whole year.
 Instead we'd advise you to do one on a termly basis.
-You'll need to list all the activities and dates for that term and keep the data up-to-date.
+You'll need to list all the activities and dates for that term and keep the data up to date.
 You can do this by emailing each parent separately asking whether the information has changed.
-When the events are over please destory securely unless there was an incident.
+When the events are over please destroy securely according to the retention schedule.

 What constitutes written consent?
 Can it be an email or text?

-Yes it can.
-Consent must be evidenced, meaning you have to be able to prove you have it.
+Yes.
+Consent must be evidenced, meaning you have to be able to prove you received it.
 An email, a ticked box on a form or a text message is evidence.
 However, you must provide clear information for what a person is consenting to, to make sure the consent is valid, for example: 'Do you want to join the WhatsApp group?'